Robinpig/Note/docs/CS/DB/Redis/SDS.md

 ## Type

-Note that this version of SDS may be a slower with certain workloads, but uses less memory compared to V1 since header size is dynamic and depends to the string to alloc
+Note that this version of SDS may be a slower with certain workloads, but uses less memory compared to V1 since header size is dynamic and depends to the string to alloc.

 | Type         | len | alloc | flag                             | buf |